 Civil processes are when you get served with legal papers, such as warrants.
 You can find these by going to the Brooks County Sheriff’s office, by phone or online.

 All convicted sex offenders must be listed and registered on the sex offender databases required by the area they live in.
 The people on these databases have been convicted of a sex crime.
 You are able to see these offenders on the internet, but remember that you will not see the actual address, but only the address block that they live on.

 Court Records are public records and available to anyone.
 Court Records include a case file that includes a docket and any documents and filings filed in the case.
 You can access court records online, or at the Brooks County Clerk of Court in the county where the case was filed.

 Every state keeps a record of people’s criminal history.
 These databases are all connected so you are able to track criminal convictions from another state.
-You can go to county courthouse and check in person, or check the website.
+You can go to county courthouse and check in person or you can check the website.
 It is helpful to know the county, and in the event that it was in a completely different state, you might have to pay a fee for a more complete search.